 Announce any changes in business hours, locations, or procedures via every one of your social media channels.

-If it fits with your brand’s persona, use this time to posts some “real world” content.
+If it fits with your brand’s persona, use this time to post some “real world” content.
 Be there for your customers.

 Help ease their mind.